Established workflows#

 Minimal

-Key settings are specific settings of variable parameters that largely affect the outcome of the workflow when the settings are changed, for a given program and version.
-For example, the spot diameter setting in Trackmate is a key setting that may largely change the tracking results with a slightly different setting.
+Key settings are specific settings of variable parameters that significantly affect the outcome of the workflow when those settings are changed, and can be unique for a given program and version.
+For example, the spot diameter setting in Trackmate is a key setting that may change the tracking results with a slightly different setting.
 The choice of algorithm for particle linking is also a key setting.
 If the exact same settings are used as the referenced workflow, it is possible to omit them, but writers should be aware that readers will be more likely to use and cite their work if they can utilize their protocol!
+WARNING: Users should be careful that the overall defaults have not been changed by an administrator, for example a single installation of Fiji accessed by multiple users may have left over settings changes (like “Invert”) that significantly impact an analysis workflow.

 Example data is required for testing the workflow and the outcome, for peers to study the behavior of the workflow and evaluate its scientific adequacy.